cahillathehun/Final_Year_Project/docs/proposal/proposal.md

 The main new challenge facing us is the networking aspect of the project.
 We have only encountered a limited amount of this before so most of what we will be undertaking in this area will be new to us.
 We look forward to gaining more knowledge in networking and sockets.

 Another new area we will encounter is the graphical aspect of the project.
-In our 3rd year project we had limited experience with using simple 2d graphics.
+In our 3rd year project we had limited experience simple 2d graphics using PyGame, which is very limited in complexity.
 With this project we will be using 3d models from external libraries, namely Three.js.

-Although the writing of the Boids' algorithm will be somewhat new to us, some of the skills used to write the pathfinding algorithms in our 3rd year project will be transferrable.
+Although the writing of the Boids algorithm will be somewhat new to us, some of the skills used to write the pathfinding algorithms in our 3rd year project will be transferrable.